RAAF Supermarine Walrus 11 HD874 Snow Goose –

 The Heard Island Walrus

-During 1947-48, Australia’s first post World War II Antarctic expedition was to Heard Island led by RAAF Group Captain Stuart Alexander Caird Campbell.
+During 1947-48, Australia’s first post-World War II Antarctic expedition was to Heard Island led by RAAF Group Captain Stuart Alexander Caird Campbell (1903-1988).
 Heard Island and the nearby McDonald Islands are barren, volcanic sub-Antarctic islands, located in the Southern Ocean about 4,000 kilometres south-west of the Australian mainland and over three quarters of the way from Fremantle to the Australian base at Mawson in Antarctica.
 The 1947 expedition was to establish a weather station, take cosmic ray measurements and undertake geological and topographic surveys.
-The expedition arrived at Heard Island on 11 December 1947 on the Canadian built 2,300 ton His Majesty’s Australian Landing Ship-Tank 3501 (later renamed HMAS Labuan) under Lt Commander George Manly Dixon DSC RANVR.
+The expedition arrived at Heard Island on 11 December 1947 on the 2 300 tons His Majesty’s Australian Landing Ship-Tank 3501 (later renamed HMAS Labuan under Lt Commander George Manley Dixon DSC RANVR (1899-1978).

-At Heard Island on 27 December 1947, Group Captain Campbell made a declaration to take occupation of Heard Island and the McDonald Islands for His Majesty’s government of the Commonwealth of Australia.
+At Atlas Cove, Heard Island on 26 December 1947, Group Captain Campbell made a declaration to take occupation of Heard Island and the McDonald Islands for His Majesty’s Government of the Commonwealth of Australia.